arpitbbhayani/articles/blogs/isolation-forest.md

 Since anomalies deviates from normal it means they are few in numbers (minority) and have attribute values that are very different from those of normal.
 The paper nicely puts it as: anomalies are **few and different**.
 These characteristics of anomalies make them more susceptible to isolation than normal points.

-# The usual approach
+# The usual approach for detecting anomalies
-Most existing model-based approaches to anomaly de-tection construct a profile of normal instances, then iden-tify instances that do not conform to the normal profile as anomalies.

-statistical methods[11], classification-based methods [1], and clustering-basedmethods [5] all use this general approach.
+The existing models train to see what constitutes "normal" and then considers everything that does not conform to this definition as anomalies.
+To name a few mthods that does this, and very widely used, are:

+ - statistical methods - , , ,
+ - classification-based methods - , , ,
+ - clustering-based methods - , , ,

 Two major draw-backs of this approach are: (i) the anomaly detector is opti-mized to profile normal instances, but not optimized to de-tect anomalies—as a consequence, the results of anomalydetection might not be as good as expected, causing toomany false alarms (having normal instances identified asanomalies) or too few anomalies being detected; (ii) manyexisting methods are constrained to low dimensional dataand small data size because of their high computationalcomplexity.

+# The algorithm
-# The Isolation Tree and Forest
+## The Isolation Tree and Forest
 explicitly isolates anomalies rather than profiles normal instances Because of their susceptibility to isolation,anomalies are isolated closer to the root of the tree; whereasnormal points are isolated at the deeper end of the tree.
 Thisisolation characteristic of tree forms the basis of our methodto detect anomalies, and we call this tree Isolation Tree oriTree.